Argentina v Wales Preview Match One in San Juan

 Cory Hill will captain Wales for the first time when he leads the team out in San Juan for the first of two Tests against Argentina.

-Warren Gatland has selected an inexperienced pack to go up against the renowned Pumas scrum, with only two players who have reached double figures for caps – Hill has played 16 times for his country and Ross Moriarty 21 times.
+Warren Gatland has selected an inexperienced pack to go up against the renowned Pumas scrum, with only three players who have reached double figures for caps – Hill has played 16 times for his country, Ross Moriarty 21 times and Rob Evans, who has come into the starting line-up following a training injury to Wyn Jones, 25 times.

-In contrast, Argentina captain Agustin Creevy has more caps than the entire Welsh pack combined, with 71, while the young but experienced duo of Tomas Lavanini and Guido Petti are reunited in the second row.
+In contrast, Argentina captain Agustin Creevy has only ten fewer caps than the entire Welsh pack combined, with 71, while the young but experienced duo of Tomas Lavanini and Guido Petti are reunited in the second row.
 So this match is likely to be a big test for the Wales set-piece.

 Wales will be looking for their fourth straight Test win having beaten South Africa in Washington last weekend while Argentina’s players will be feeling confident given that the Jaguares have been performing well in Super Rugby.